chetanverma16/react-portfolio-template/README.md

-# The Data can be customise in the src/yourdata.js
+# The Data can be customised in the src/yourdata.js